-Zebra and Quagga Mussel Workshop, Summary (pdf - 3.1 MB) The Zebra and Quagga Mussel Workshop, held in Kelowna on October 19th, 2012, brought together governments, industry, community organizations and interested public to share information and identify critical actions.
-Hosted by the Invasive Species Council of BC in collaboration with Provincial Government, the workshop provided an overview of the biology of both invasive mussels and the high susceptibility of much of BC to their survival.
+Zebra and Quagga Mussel Workshop Summary (pdf - 3.1 MB) The Zebra and Quagga Mussel Workshop, held in Kelowna on October 19th, 2012, brought together governments, industry, community organizations and interested public to share information and identify critical actions.
+Hosted by the ISC and the provincial government, the workshop provided an overview of the biology of both invasive mussels and the high susceptibility of much of BC to their survival.

 This toolkit is intended to be useful for Aboriginal communities who do not yet have a noxious weed or invasive plant program, as well as those who would like to expand their current program and respond with Pest Management Plans.

 Report No. 14: Local Government Toolkit for Invasive Plant Management (pdf 1.7 MB screen or pdf 7.2 MB medium resolution).

 The Government Toolkit is designed to assist municipalities in determining what type of invasive management program to form.
 The toolkit lists the top 10 reasons why municipalities and regional district should get involved.
 It also highlights extensive research around legislative measures, example bylaws and non-regulative solutions.
 The toolkit lists several examples of provincial programs currently at work and provides an extensive reference list for further information.
 The toolkit is valuable for municipalities and regional districts as they improve existing services or incorporate invasive management programs.

 Definitions (pdf - 52 kb)